DBA-MdAnasMiah/Database-Administration-SQL/Auditing-compliance/Capture_login_only.md

-# SQL Server Restore Scripts
+# SQL Server Login Capture by Audit
+We will be capturing who login to SQL server.
+This audit wont capture anything else other than Logins.
 ---

-## To restore a database
+Step 1:

 ```sql
 USE [master]